self-actuated/docs.actuated.dev/docs/faq.md

 Very little, just add / set `runs-on: actuated`

-## Is ARM64 supported?
+## Is 64-bit Arm supported?

-Yes, actuated is built to run on both Intel/AMD and ARM64 hosts, check your subscription plan to see if ARM64 is included.
-This includes a Raspberry Pi 4B, AWS Graviton, Oracle Cloud Arm instances and potentially any other ARM64 instances which support virtualisation.
+Yes, actuated is built to run on both Intel/AMD and 64-bit Arm hosts, check your subscription plan to see if 64-bit Arm is included.
+This includes a Raspberry Pi 4B, AWS Graviton, Oracle Cloud Arm instances and potentially any other 64-bit Arm instances which support virtualisation.

 ## What's in the VM image and how is it built?